Hi and thank you for clicking on The Skipper.

 "I'm the birthday girl!"

-I karate chopped Nick and Bonnie on top of their heads, each in turn.
+I whacked Nick and Bonnie on top of their heads, each in turn.
 Laughing, they pushed me over and sat on top of me.

 "Hand over the remote," said Bonnie.